Sacred Ground Studios

 Sacred Ground is a dual purpose room.
 It measures 15′ w x 9′ h x 29′ l.
 Both “live” end and two channel playback are all built under the same room acoustic.
 Excessive low and middle frequency energy are absorbed using our activated carbon technology.
 Middle and high frequency energy is treated with our proprietary foam and the application of quadratic diffusion.

-The two channel playback side is surrounded by our ACDA-10 and ACDA-12 carbon technology on both side walls.
+The carbon technology was used in all electronic gear platforms from the amplifiers in the “live” end to the speakers, amplifiers, and electronics of the two channel playback end of the room.
+The two channel playback side is surrounded by our ACDA-10 and ACDA-12 proprietary carbon technology on both side walls of the room.
 The front wall is our QDA-23 diffusion absorption system that has three technologies built into one unit.
 First, there is vertical, one dimensional,quadratic diffusion.
 Second, there is a broadband ACDA-10 performance behind the quadratic diffusion sequence and finally, the base of the QDA – 23 has our ACDA-12 carbon technology.

 This instrumental track was recorded at Sacred Ground Studios, without using any effects on the audio stems.
-The track is in mp3 format but you can download a high quality (96 kHz, 32-bit, 244 MB) WAV version.
 If you like you can also view a sheet with recording details like preamps and microphones used for the recording.

 This recording is done with alternating absorption and diffusion exposed to the microphone.
 You have foam panels then diffusion and foam panels.
 This allows for 50% absorption and 50% diffusion at the microphone position.

-This recording is done with the foam panels positioned to one side to allow for maximum diffusion at the microphone position directly behind the drums.
+This recording is done with the foam panels positioned to one side to allow for maximum diffusion directly behind the drums.
 Two dimensional diffusion allows for middle and high frequency definition and spaciousness.

 Please visit our Recorded Audio & Test Tracks page for a more detailed breakdown as well as a high quality (96 kHz, 32-bit) WAV file of the recording.